← All Articles

 4. Wait for approval (typically 4-8 weeks)

-5. Proceed with the purchase and migration
+5. Proceed with purchase and migration

 6. Submit claims with supporting documents